Ordinary Resurrections

 that looks different from this.

-This morning a hawk crossed the reservoir.
+This morning a red tail crossed the reservoir.

 And the trees were singing

-the song they have been singing since before there was anyone to hear it
+since before there was anyone to hear it

 and the ocean was doing what the ocean does

-A baby nursed somewhere.
+A baby nursed.

 Her eyes fixed on the infinite